MISSION STATEMENT

 Parent/Teacher Conferences

 Parent/Teacher conferences are scheduled during the first quarter.
-Student led Parent/Teacher conferences will be held during the third quarter.
+Student-led Parent/Teacher conferences will be held during the third quarter if necessary.

 Honor Roll - Achievement Awards